Ttesori/td-site/src/blog/2025-spring-clean-your-website-tiny-tweaks-big-impact.md

 You'll probably want to take notes in a notebook or in your Notes app as you move through the tweaks below and figure out which ones apply to you.
 That way you can have an organized list to take to your web developer or to tackle on your own!

-**Note:** _If you get overwhelmed, I would be happy to help you with any of these and more - just fill out the [Start Here form](/forms/start-here) and I'll get to work_
+**Note:** _If you get overwhelmed, I would be happy to help you with any of these and more - just fill out the [Start Here form](/forms/start-here) and I'll get to work!_

 #### Test your site on your phone